AKSW/context/README.md

 Change config.js to your needs

 ### Running
+Run elasticsearch
 For debugging just run "gulp"
 For release run "gulp build" to compile js and css and then run "npm start" (or "./bin/context")

+### TODO: integrate elasticsearch in vagrant and docker

 ### Running via Vagrant